Fanjie-Li/Curriculum-Vitae/content/publication/journal-article-1/index.md

 ---

 {{% callout note %}}
-The Journal of the National Library of China is a Chinese core journal (CSSCI-indexed, IF: 1.746) and a prominent pulication in China in the field of library and information science.\b
+The Journal of the National Library of China is a Chinese core journal (CSSCI-indexed, IF: 1.746) and a prominent pulication in China in the field of library and information science.

 This paper is also reprinted by the Information Center for Social Science of RUC and currently has 12 citations (including journal articles and master thesis).
 {{% /callout %}}